 The unique nature of your pain may give your physical therapist some insight into why you are experiencing it.
 Traditionally, the amount of time a person has been experiencing pain is an important indicator.
 Acute (recently acquired) pain and chronic (ongoing longer-term) pain are not the same things.

-The following is a general description of the signs and symptoms you might experience with each of the types of pain you feel.
-However, it is important to note that, although these terms help medical professionals categorize pain, they do not describe the mechanisms causing pain.
+While this is a general description of the signs and symptoms of the pain you might feel, it is important to note that, they do not describe the mechanisms causing pain.

 If your pain is acute, you may feel it: